 - Emission pools may be formed

-- Relief may be provided in the form of credits that are granted for additional eco-innovations contained in the vehicle and that apply outside the test cycle
+- Relief may be provided in the form of credits that are granted for additional innovative technologies (“eco-innovations”) contained in the vehicle and that apply outside the test cycle

-Whether the targets are met, however, depends crucially on the Group’s technological and financial capabilities, which are reflected, among other things, in our drivetrain and fuel strategy.
+Whether the Group meets its targets, however, depends crucially on its technological and financial capabilities, which are reflected, among other things, in our drivetrain and fuel strategy.